UoM-Data-Science-Platforms/gm-sde/projects/043 - Cruickshank/README.md

 ---
 ### Patients with COVID
 To get tables of all patients with a COVID diagnosis in their record.
 This now includes a table that has reinfections.
 This uses a 90 day cut-off to rule out patients that get multiple tests for a single infection.
 This 90 day cut-off is also used in the government COVID dashboard.
 In the first wave, prior to widespread COVID testing, and prior to the correct clinical codes being	available to clinicians, infections were recorded in a variety of ways.
 We therefore take the first diagnosis from any code indicative of COVID.
-However, for subsequent infections we insist on the presence of a positive COVID test (PCR or antigen) as opposed to simply a diagnosis code.
+However, for subsequent infections we insist on the presence of a positive COVID test as opposed to simply a diagnosis code.
 This is to avoid the situation where a hospital diagnosis code gets entered into the primary care record several months after the actual infection.
+NB this does not include antigen (LFT) tests.

 _Input_
 ```